A general framework for penalized mixed-effects multitask learning with applications on DNA methylation surrogate biomarkers creation: Penalized mixed-effects model for multitask learning

 The first penalty type we consider is the renowned convex combination of lasso and ridge regularizers, whose magnitude of the former over the latter is controlled by the mixing parameter $\alpha$, $0 \leq \alpha \leq 1$.
 In details, the penalty expression reads:

 where $b_{lc}$ denotes the element in the $l$-th row and $c$-th column of matrix $\boldsymbol{B}$.
 Notice that the first row of $\boldsymbol{B}$ contains the $r$ intercepts and it is thus not penalized.
-The penalty in \eqref{eq:elnet_penalty} does not take into account the multivariate nature of the problem in \eqref{eq:pen_log_lik}, as the shrinkage is applied directly to $\vect(\boldsymbol{B})$.
-This behavior allows for capturing a wide variety of sparsity patterns that may be present in $\boldsymbol{B}$, but does not impose any specific structure that may be desirable in a multivariate context (see next subsection).
 Algorithmically, penalty \eqref{eq:elnet_penalty} can be enforced employing standard and widely available routines for univariate penalized estimation, like the \texttt{glmnet} software \citep{Tay2021}.
-The only computational detail that shall be examined is how to prevent the default shrinkage of the $r$ intercepts: the \texttt{penalty.factor} argument of the \texttt{glmnet} function effectively serves the purpose.
+The only computational detail that shall be examined is how to prevent the default shrinkage of the $r$ intercepts: the \texttt{penalty.factor} argument of the \texttt{glmnet} function effectively serves the purpose. \re{The latter can also be employed in our framework to force coefficients that need not be penalized to enter the model specification.}